Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Web/Azure Web Developer Associate/CodeCamp Course/Azure Monitor/Azure Monitor - OS Source.md

 Dependency Agent collects discovered data about processes running on VM and external process dependencies.
 Agents can be installed on OS for VMs running in Azure, on-premise, or other cloud provider.

-Diagnostics Extension collects performance counters and stores them in metrics.
+Diagnostics Extension collects performance counters and stores them in [[Azure Monitor - Metrics Explorer|metrics]].
 Application Insights collects logs and performance counters from the compute resource supporting your app to be analysed with other app data.
 Diagnostics Extension can stream data to other locations using [[CodeCamp - Azure Event Hub|Azure Event Hub]].
 Diagnostic Extension always writes to an Azure Storage Account.